septa-ma/DB-Design/Part-02/chapter-04.md

     - `Convert`: This is someone who originally is against the project but who you convert to your cause.
 Strangely, both nding and converting this person are usually surprisingly easy, at least for bigger projects.
-If you talk to the disenfranchised stakeholders (the front-line users who have no say in the matter), you can usually nd some who are dead-set against the project, if for no other reason than it represents a change from the way they have always worked.
+If you talk to the disenfranchised stakeholders (the front-line users who have no say in the matter), you can usually find some who are dead-set against the project, if for no other reason than it represents a change from the way they have always worked.
 Take one of these people who has a fair amount of experience and make him a Stakeholder Representative.
     Get him involved early in the process and take his suggestions very seriously.
 If you act on